 Co-op, primates, arcade cartridges, gangsters, cowboys and space marines – there’s nothing Free Radical Design was afraid to throw at TimeSplitters.
-They seemed such innocent times, when going off the rails was saluted instead of following such a constrained view of what an FPS should be.
+They seemed such innocent times when going off the rails was saluted instead of following such a constrained view of what an FPS should be.
 We’ll never be able to go back to the madness, but we’ll always have the memories.

 23. Arma 2

 Not just the game that spawned DayZ, ARMA 2 is the hardcore shooter experience.
-Muzzle velocities, simulated ballistics, stadiametric rangefinding and other intimidating concepts are simulated by ARMA 2 around an arsenal of realistically modeled weapons.
+Muzzle velocities, simulated ballistics, stadiametric rangefinding and other intimidating concepts are simulated by ARMA 2 around an arsenal of realistically modelled weapons.
 With multiple expansions and modding, it’s almost impenetrable and not for the faint of heart.
 Try the free version if you’re brave enough.

 22. Alien Isolation